BenMacKenzie/surpluscapital/README.md

 }
 ```

 To deploy, run `./deploy.sh`.
 To test, run `./test.sh`, which sends a POST request using the data in `data.json`.
+This deploys to/invokes the test lambda; to deploy/invoke the prod lambda, add `--prod`
+after those two commands.